simongravelle/lammps-input-files/WaterVapourInterface/README.md

 Molecular dynamics simulation of a water-vapour interface.
-After an equilibration step, the temperature of the system is increased linearly.

 Step 1: Run the GenerateData.m using octave of matlab, or just use the data.lammps already generated.